cyphyhouse/Cymulator/README.rst

 Installation
 ************

-The installation steps below are also assembled in `this shell script <installation/install.sh>`_ that should work for Ubuntu 16.04.
+The installation steps below are assembled in ``installation/install-kinetic.sh`` which we tested on Ubuntu 16.04.
+We also provide scripts for few different combinations of ROS, Gazebo, and Ubuntu versions under ``installation/`` folder.
-These commands requires `sudo` permission.
+These commands requires ``sudo`` permission.
 Please run them with caution.

 #.
 Install ROS Kinetic and create a workspace for catkin.
-We assume it is under `catkin_ws`.
+We assume it is under ``catkin_ws``.

    - `ROS Kinetic Ubuntu <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_
    - `Creating a workspace for catkin <http://wiki.ros.org/catkin/Tutorials/create_a_workspace>`_